-Learn more about breaking news at Johnson Winter & Slattery, including major transaction announcements, practitioner appointments and team expansions.
+Our news and media coverage including major transaction announcements, practitioner appointments and team expansions.

-JWS supports a number of community initiatives and not for profit organisations across Australia through pro bono legal work, charitable donations and sponsorships.
+We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

 While the industry continues to bounce back following the global financial crisis, private equity and venture capital firms face new challenges in their transactions and fund structuring to ensure portfolio growth and successful exit strategies.

-Our private eequity team has extensive experience assisting Australian and international private equity firms to achieve their investment goals, and includes lawyers with private equity and leveraged finance experience in the UK and US.
+Our private equity team has extensive experience assisting Australian and international private equity firms to achieve their investment goals, and includes lawyers with private equity and leveraged finance experience in the UK and US.

 We assist clients at all stages of the investment cycle.
 Our expertise covers a wide range of areas including the establishment of private equity funds, development and expansion, capital investments, MBOs and LBOs.
 We also advise on the privatisation of publicly listed companies and the acquisition of interests in existing private equity fund portfolios.

 Advised on its acquisition of Dun & Bradstreet (now illion) (2015) as well as its subsequent partial disposal of illion to Macquarie Capital (2020); advised on its proposed acquisition of Funlab (2019); advised on its its acquisition of LCR Group from CHAMP (2014) as well as its its subsequent divestment to Qube (2019); advised on its acquisition of Aerocare from Next Capital (2014) as well as its subsequent divestment of Aerocare to Swissport; advised on its acquisition of Allity (2013).